-On behalf of the Board of Directors, the management, and all employees of BRP, I am pleased to inform you that our annual shareholders meeting will be held on June 3rd, 2021 at 11:00 a.m.
+On behalf of the Board of Directors, the management, and all employees of BRP Inc. ("BRP"), I am pleased to inform you that our annual shareholders meeting will be held on June 3, 2022 at 11:00 a.m.
 (Eastern time) in a virtual-only format.
-We are confident that it will enable greater participation by our shareholders, while minimizing any risks and restrictions associated with physical gatherings.
+The virtual-only format for the meeting will help mitigate health and safety risks to the community, shareholders, employees and other stakeholders.
+BRP believes that in the circumstances, the use of technology-enhanced shareholder communications will facilitate individual investor participation; thus making the meeting more accessible and engaging for all involved by permitting a broader base of shareholders to participate in the meeting, which is consistent with the goals of the regulators, stakeholders, and others invested in the corporate governance process.